 Aug.
 5, 2022: “Buyer Beware: ‘Ironing Out’ the Facts on Vitamins and Supplements” The Gazette

 With a booming supplement industry, more than four in five Americans take vitamins or supplements.
-However, the FDA doesn’t test their effectiveness, safety or quality of supplements of their ingredients.
+However, the FDA doesn’t test the effectiveness, safety or quality of supplements or their ingredients.

 Representatives Diana Harshbarger and Tom O’Halleran introduced the bipartisan Rural Physician Workforce Production Act of 2022, which improves Medicare reimbursements and enhances the current structure of Medicare-funded graduated medical education programs.